 We make homemade delicious and kid-friendly food – from Ross Creek’s own Mac n’ Cheese to DIY wraps and delicious soups and salads, we know how to make awesome things (most) kids will eat!

-  Our produce come from our own organic garden and local family farms whenever possible, we collect our own maple syrup and honey, and all our beef and pork comes from Getaway Farm, a family farm that humanely raises grass-fed beef and pork.
+Our produce comes from our own organic garden and local family farms whenever possible, we collect our own maple syrup and honey, and all our beef and pork comes from Getaway Farm, a family farm that humanely raises grass fed beef and pork.

 We make a plain alternative available if required and there is vegetarian food available at every meal.

 What are the costs?